,

 The Right Equipment Makes a Big Difference

 Sauerkraut is tough to mess up, but the right equipment makes the process so much easier!
-Since kraut is one of the most budget-friendly real foods out there (along with sardines), I’ve found that it is worth investing in some inexpensive equipment to make it a regular part of my diet.
+Since kraut is one of the most budget-friendly real foods out there (along with sardines), I’ve found it’s worth investing in some inexpensive equipment.
+This way it’s easier to make it a regular part of my diet.
 There are several different methods to choose from.

 Option 1: A Good Ol’ Mason Jar

 The most basic method of sauerkraut-making is done in a simple glass jar.
-Even a quart-size mason jar will work, though many people choose a half-gallon size to be able to make a little more at once.
-You can use a plastic bag filled with water to seal the jar from air, though considering my feelings about plastic, I highly discourage this method.
+Even a quart-size mason jar will work.
+Many people choose a half-gallon size to make more at once.
+You can use a plastic bag filled with water to seal the jar from the air.
+Though considering my feelings about plastic, I highly discourage this method.
 Instead, I recommend getting these pieces of equipment:

 Whichever equipment you pick, I encourage you to have some kind of weight and some kind of fermentation lid.
 You can also use this equipment when making kimchi and pickles!